Undertaking the Licensed Electrician’s Assessment (LEA)

 About the LEA

 The Licensed Electricians Assessment (LEA) is a series of three assessments all electrical workers must pass to be granted an electricians licence to work in Victoria.
 The three assessments are the Licensed Electricians Theory (LET), the Licensed Electricians Practice (LEP) and the Safe Working Practice (SWP).

-There are optional preparation course to undertake the Licensed Electrician’s Assessment (LEA) offered by some RTOs, which would assist in preparation for these assessments.
+There are optional preparation course to undertake the Licensed Electrician’s Assessment (LEA) offered by some assessment bodies, which will assist your preparation for these assessments.

 Authorisation to sit the LEA

 Applicants must provide evidence to the assessment body that they are authorised to sit the LEA assessment/s.

 Apprentices or former apprentices who have never obtained a licence, should speak to their RTO about obtaining LEA authorisation.

 Existing licence holders are able to undertake the LEA without first informing ESV.
 Provide details of your current licence to the assessment body as authorisation.

 If your licence has expired, ESV must provide approval for you to sit the test.

 To apply for LEA authorisation, email a copy of your trade certificate and expired licence details to email@example.com and include information on why you are making the request.